Newton-based alternating methods for the ground state of a class of multi-component Bose-Einstein condensates: Introduction

-where $\beta_{11},\beta_{22}>0$.
+where $\beta_{11},~\beta_{22}>0$. $A_1$ and $A_2$ are the sum of discretization matrices for the negative Laplace operator and potential $V(\mathbf{x})$ with scaling.
+Throughout this paper, we assume they are real symmetric matrices.
+And when they are Hermitian matrices with the Fourier pseudo-spectral discretization, replacing $A_i~(i=1,2)$ with $(A_i+\bar{A_i})/2$ where $\bar{A_i} $ is the complex conjugate of $A_i$ for analysis.
 Its corresponding first-order optimality condition, the so-called coupled nonlinear algebraic eigenvalue problem with eigenvector nonlinearity (CNEPv) is as follows

 where $(\lambda,\mathbf{u},\mu,\mathbf{v})$ is an eigenpair of CNEPv \eqref{equ:CNEPv}.
 The discretization of coupled GP equations can also lead to \eqref{equ:CNEPv} \cite{bao2004ground}.
 See the detailed transformation from \eqref{equ:spin-1/2} to \eqref{equ:problem} in section \ref{sec:numerical}.
 Through exploring the symmetric block structure of \eqref{equ:problem}, it is natural to fix $\mathbf{u}$ and $\mathbf{v}$ respectively, and solve the subproblem utilizing algorithms for the single-component BECs \cite{wu2017regularized,huang2022newton,du2022newton} alternatively.
 In particular, Newton-Noda iteration (NNI) has been successfully applied to solve nonnegative tensor eigenvalue problems \cite{liu2016positivity} and compute the positive ground states of nonlinear schr\"odinger equations \cite{du2022newton}.
-To improve the efficiency and preserve the positivity under some conditions, we propose an alternating NNI based on the sufficient descent property of the objective function, which conducts only one-step modified NNI for $\mathbf{u}$ and $\mathbf{v}$ alternatively in each iteration.
-We show the global convergence of algorithms and ensure that ANNI has the positivity preserving property for \eqref{equ:problem} with the finite difference discretization.
+However, the convergence of NNI is heavily dependent on the so-called ``$M$-matrix" property \cite{du2022newton,huang2022newton}.
+To improve the efficiency, generalize the scope of application, and preserve the positivity under some conditions, we propose an alternating NNI (ANNI) based on the sufficient descent property of the objective function, which conducts only one-step modified NNI for $\mathbf{u}$ and $\mathbf{v}$ alternatively in each iteration.
+We show the global convergence of algorithms with no requirement for discretization schemes and ensure that ANNI has the positivity preserving property for \eqref{equ:problem} with the finite difference discretization.

 The rest of this paper is organized as follows.
 We start with some preliminaries and notations in section \ref{sec:pre}.
 The alternating minimization scheme for \eqref{equ:problem} is introduced in section \ref{sec:ALM}.
 In section \ref{sec:ANNI}, we propose an alternating Newton-Noda iteration for solving the discretized optimization problem \eqref{equ:problem}.
 The convergence analysis and positivity preserving property are also provided.
 In section \ref{sec:general}, the extension of proposed algorithms and theoretical analysis to more general multi-block optimization problems is presented.
 The detailed numerical results are reported in section \ref{sec:numerical} to verify the theoretical results and performance of algorithms.
 Finally, concluding remarks are given in section \ref{sec:conclude}.